Excuta/Schwifty-Wiki/README.md

-# Schwifty-Wiki
+# Schwiftypedia
-A Rick and Morty Wiki App
+A Rick and Morty Wiki App using this api https://rickandmortyapi.com/